Grigory Spiridov

+Admiral Grigory Andreyevich Spiridov (Григорий Андреевич Спиридов; 1713 – 19 April 1790) was an Imperial Russian Navy officer who is considered to be one of the greatest naval commanders in Russian military history.

+Life

+Early naval career

-Grigory Spiridov began his career in the Russian Navy in 1723.
-He was promoted to an officer rank in 1733.
-Spiridov had been commanding different ships of the Baltic Fleet since 1741.
+Grigory Spiridov was born into a Russian noble family in 1713.
+He began his career in the Russian Navy in 1723.
+He received the rank of midshipman at the age of 15.
+In 1732, he was transferred to Kronstadt and received the rank of warrant officer.
+He then took the position of adjutant under Peter Bredal in 1738.

+Spiridov had been commanding different ships of the Baltic Fleet since 1741, when he was transferred to Arkhangelsk.
+In 1754, he received the rank of captain of the third rank.
 During the Seven Years' War of 1756–1763, he was in charge of a landing party of two thousand men when Peter Rumyantsev was laying siege to the fortress of Kolberg in Pomerania.
 In 1762, Spiridov was promoted to the rank of rear admiral and assigned to command a squadron for securing the contact with the Russian army in Prussia.
-In 1764, he was appointed commander of the port of Tallinn and then Kronstadt (1766).
+In 1764, he was appointed commander of the port of Reval and then Kronstadt (1766).

+Russo-Turkish war

-During the Russo-Turkish War of 1768-1774, Spiridov was in charge of a squadron, which would be sent from the Baltic Sea to the Mediterranean to assist the Greeks in their struggle against the Turks in the summer of 1769 (see Orlov Revolt and First Archipelago Expedition).
+During the Russo-Turkish war of 1768–1774, Spiridov was in charge of a squadron, which would be sent from the Baltic Sea to the Mediterranean to assist the Greeks in their struggle against the Turks in the summer of 1769 (see Orlov revolt and First Archipelago Expedition).
 In early 1770, he commanded the seizure of Mistra, Arcadia, and Navarino with the help of a landing party.